micheldebree/micheldebree.nl/src/CV-Michel_de_Bree.EN.md

 ## Freelance Full Stack Java Developer

-With over 20+ years of experience in complex and dynamic IT landscapes, I am equiped to help you build your automated solutions in an agile and sustainable way.
+With 15+ years of experience in complex and dynamic IT landscapes, I am equiped to help you build your automated solutions in an agile and sustainable way.

 Currently working with the following techniques: